sustech-topology/TopCap/TopCap/comparison/README.md

 ### STFT-based speech classification models

 We also bulid a comparative model that uses the spectral features derived by short-time Fourier transform (STFT), with a convolutional neural network (CNN) for implementation.
 Based on resizing the spectrograms to 2 different dimensions (one $16\times16$, the other $8\times8$), this comparison is divided into two experiments.
 The model is implemented using TensorFlow and aims to distinguish between voiced and voiceless consonants based on the STFT features.
-The model implementation includes a complete pipeline from data loading and STFT feature extraction to model training and evaluation.
+The model implementation [`STFT–CNN.py`](STFT–CNN.py) includes a complete pipeline from data loading and STFT feature extraction to model training and evaluation as follows.

-[`STFT–CNN.py`](STFT–CNN.py) realises this model as follows.

 - Data Loading & Dataset Partitioning
   - Loads speech files (.wav format) from a specified directory using `tf.keras.utils.audio_dataset_from_directory`.